Ericsson/paf/doc/PROTOCOL.md

 The server MUST allow a client to publish a service, with identical service identifier, properties, TTL, and owning client identifier to an already-existing service.
-However, it MAY prohibit such a republish operation for security reasons (e.g., transport protocol level authorization suggests the two client identifiers should not be allowed to overwrite each other services), if the new and already-existing service are not identical.
+However, a server MAY prohibit such a republish operation for security reasons (e.g., transport protocol level authorization suggests the two client identifiers should not be allowed to overwrite each other services).

 The lifetime of a service is tied to the owning client being connected to the server.
 If the transport connection of a particular client is